 You will need to calibrate your drones when you move between places.

 The sensors can be affected by bumps and hard landings, so calibrate frequently if this happens.

 You should calibrate the drone if it isn’t flying as it should or responding to your commands quickly.

 You should calibrate your drone if you notice that it is losing altitude when it is flying.

 You must calibrate the drone if it starts drifting in one direction or becomes unstable while flying.

-Calibration of the drone is required if the drone hovers at an unfavorable altitude in conditions where there is no wind or little wind.
+Calibration of the drones is required if the drones hovers at an unfavorable altitude in conditions where there is no wind or little wind.